section-engineering-education/engineering-education/content/articles/spotting-of-passing-objects-using-python/index.md

 This library allows for modules such as `cv2` to be installed.
 Since it is a cross-platform library, it contains a variety of functions to read and manipulate images.

 #### Install NumPy
 NumPy is used to express data as multi-dimensional arrays.
-In our case, we representation the image pixel values as arrays.
+In our case, we represent the image pixel values as arrays.

 You can read more about NumPy in [this documentation](https://numpy.org/doc/).